Mom, My Tummy Hurts

 One of the frequently seen concerns for children with recurrent abdominal pain is related to stress, otherwise known as “worried stomach”.
 This recurrent type of pain often occurs in children between 4 and 12 years.
 Fifteen percent of all children are affected by this and is often associated with anxiety, depression, headaches, vomiting, missed school or missed social activities.
 It is important to help the child determine where this stress stems from (i.e. bully at school, poor grades, anxieties or issues at home).
 You can teach your child relaxation techniques like deep breathing, thinking about something pleasant or even listening to relaxing music.
 It is also important to have your child find someone to whom they are comfortable talking.
 Sometimes it is important to see a doctor for treatment.

 Abdominal pain is a symptom almost all parents will be faced with at one time or another.
 It can be very confusing to know if your child needs care immediately or if waiting for an hour or two will allow it to just go away.
-Always know you can call the St. Louis Children’s Hospital Answer Line Nurses at 314.454.KIDS if you have any questions or concerns.

 Written by Michelle Petterchak, a pediatric nurse with the St. Louis Children’s Hospital Answer Line.
-For more information, call 314.454.KIDS.